6 min read

 9:06

-We’ve been encountering Success Tracks in nearly every Cisco SMARTnet analysis we’ve done beginning Q2 of 2024.
-Success Tracks basically combined standard SMARTnet (NBD, 4-Hour, Onsite, etc) with a software portal known as CX Cloud (Customer Experience Cloud).
-The CX portal is a standard ITAM solution, but is it worth the extra cost?
-Edgeium is trying to help you move that needle in the other direction by reducing network maintenance costs, so lets dig in!
+We have been seeing Success Tracks in nearly every Cisco SMARTnet analysis since Q2 of 2024.
+At its core, it combines standard SMARTnet (NBD, 4-hour, onsite, and so on) with a software portal called CX Cloud (Customer Experience Cloud).
+CX Cloud is a capable ITAM tool, but is it worth the extra cost?
+Edgeium's job is to move that needle the other way by reducing maintenance spend, so let's dig in.

-Below are a few numbers from a recent SMARTnet analysis that we completed.
-For 717 access switches, Success Tracks with NBD replacement costs $79,338 more per year than standard NBD SMARTnet.
-It's roughly $110 extra per device.
+Below are figures from a recent SMARTnet analysis we completed (list pricing moves, so treat these as a point-in-time snapshot).
+For 717 access switches, Success Tracks with NBD replacement cost $79,338 more per year than standard NBD SMARTnet, roughly $110 extra per device.

 L1NBD